 MMS has supported a large number of PHN and DPN trials as well as regulatory filings within and outside the US.
 Senior members of the MMS Holdings team have led the clinical, statistical and programming efforts for the Lyrica submissions worldwide and we continue to act as expert consultants in this arena.
-Most recently, we have supported a rescue trial in PHN where our statistics and programming teams stepped in to provide critical inputs, re-work and final stat and programming outputs allowing this leading CNS sponsor to complete the project without impact to the overall development timeline.
+Most recently, we have supported a rescue trial in PHN where our biostatistics and clinical programming teams stepped in to provide critical inputs, re-work and final stat and programming outputs allowing this leading CNS sponsor to complete the project without impact to the overall development timeline.

 Within the last year our team has also supported other sponsor teams with rescue efforts for two DPN POC studies, stepping in to provide expert review of the study SAPs and correction or refinement of the planned data displays.
 We have successfully supported this sponsor with completion of the program and continue to support Phase 3 development.

 In addition to other pain indications, senior staff at MMS defined and developed Fibromyalgia as an indication with a vast network of rheumatologists.
 We have supported FMS for over 5 clients and have led the approval for Lyrica in FMS both in the US and globally.

 As an organization specializing in neuroscience we have experience in evaluating sleep measures, factors influencing sleep disturbance as well as evaluating the sedative side effects of many centrally acting compounds.
 We have supported protocol development and data out activities through study reporting for a number of sleep aids.
 In addition, we have also supported sponsors in their investigation of various sleep disorders including Narcolepsy.